Recovery Runs Explained: Purpose and Training Role

 Is a recovery run the same as an easy run?

-Not quite.
-Easy runs are usually in Zone 2 and contribute to aerobic building.
-Recovery runs are slower, shorter and focused on recovery more than progression.
+No. Easy runs are generally longer and sit in Zone 2 to further build aerobic endurance, while recovery runs are shorter and focused on fatigue management.

 Running: What Is Zone 1 / Active Recovery?